htrendafilov/dotfiles/README.md

-# hridiscript
+# dotfiles
-Scripts I use to automate tasks
+Scripts/configurations I use